Wildcats win 'complete game' shutout

-In what Villa Rica softball coach Cody Skinner called a “gem” on Wednesday, Toree Wofford shut ou North Springs 8-0.
+In what Villa Rica softball coach Cody Skinner called a “gem” on Wednesday, Toree Wofford shut out North Springs 8-0.

 Wofford allowed just one hit over five innings walking none and fanning four.